 Housing costs in Friendship are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

-Because occupations involving physical labor dominate the local economy, Friendship is generally considered to be a blue-collar town.
-46.72% of the Friendship workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Friendship is a blue-collar town, with 46.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Friendship is a town of managers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Friendship who work in management occupations (22.13%), healthcare (16.39%), and sales jobs (8.20%).

 Friendship is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.